* Iron ore prices may fall further amid oversupply-CISA

 and BHP Billiton

-closed little changed at 3,639 yuan ($580) a tonne.
-Rebar, used in construction, rose 2 percent for the week after hitting a two-month high of 3,699 yuan on Wednesday.
+was little changed at 3,640yuan ($580) a tonne by 0510 GMT.
+Rebar, used in construction,hit a two-month high of 3,699 yuan on Wednesday and is up nearly2 percent for the week.

 Index in dollars/tonne, show close for the previous trading day